desantis/bind9/docs/man_rndc.rst

    of existing NTAs is printed (note that this may include NTAs that are expired but have not yet been cleaned up).

-   Normally, ``named`` will periodically test to see whether data below an NTA can now be validated (see the ``nta-recheck`` option in the Administrator Reference Manual for details).
+   Normally, :manpage:`named(8)` will periodically test to see whether data below an NTA can now be validated (see the ``nta-recheck`` option in the Administrator Reference Manual for details).
 If data can be validated, then the NTA is regarded as no longer necessary, and will